Matziieee/MotoBlocklyIntegration/README.md

 # About
-MotoBlockly is a Blockly implementation used for making games for the MotoTiles.
+MotoBlockly is a block based visual programming language made with Blockly.
+It is used for making games for the MotoTiles.